 This fully adjustable pillow is filled with a shredded memory foam and soft polyfill blend to allow for complete customization.
 By removing or adding the fill, you can adjust the loft and softness level to create an individualized sleep experience.
 The pillow is also highly malleable and shapes easily for your specific comfort needs.
 The shredded memory foam provides contouring comfort, while the material blend keeps your head feeling as if it’s resting on a soft cloud.

-The casing is a natural eucalyptus wood pulp fiber blend that’s thick and stretchy.
+The casing is a Blended Adaptive Cooling fabric that’s thick and stretchy.
 It’s strong, moisture wicking and breathable to allow for flow through the pillow along the many air pockets provided by the shredded memory foam.
-It’s a spot-clean only pillow but is highly dirt-resistant and wipes clean easily.
+It’s also machine-washable for easy cleaning.
 Back and neck discomfort may be somewhat alleviated by the adjustability of this pillow.
 The customization of comfort, along with the soft, manipulative fill is popular for all sleep positions and can be used as a support pillow, as well for the back or hips.

 - Fully adjustable